Beverage can printing

-Beverage can printing refers to the art and practice of applying an image to a metal beverage can, to advertise its contents.
+Beverage can printing is the application of an image to a metal beverage can, to advertise its contents.

 History

 The first beer sold in a can was in 1935, when a brewery in the United States inquired American Can Company about the possibility of packaging their beer in cans.
 In 1931, American Can Company began to experiment with the possibility of canned beer as they anticipated that the Prohibition period would soon end.
 The major obstacle in producing beer cans was that no current cans could withstand the excess pressure that was required in packaging beer.
 Two years later, American Can company successfully designed a coating that would prevent the beer from reacting with the tinplate cans.

 Now that they developed a successful beer can, American Can Company had to pitch their innovation to breweries.
 While large breweries were skeptical of the unproven packaging method, the Gottfried Krueger Brewery took American Can Company's offer of no charge for the install of the canning equipment in the event that canned beer was unsuccessful.
 The test results were extremely successful, and on January 24, 1935 in Richmond, Virginia, the first canned beer hit the public market as "Krueger’s Finest Beer."
 By the end of 1935, no less than 37 US breweries were producing canned beer.

 Felinfoel Brewery Company, located at Llanelli, Wales, became the first brewery outside the United States to sell canned beer, and it was also a success.
 The package for this beer was called a "conetop".
-The interest in canned beer suddenly grew so fast that by 1937, 23 breweries were producing 40 brands of canned beer.
+Interest in canned beer grew so rapidly that by 1937, 23 breweries were producing 40 brands of canned beer.